This information is provided in edited form as a quick reference and is

 OSHP, a member is considered an active member of HPRS.
 A

 member is not retired until he/she terminates employment with the

 Assuming a member elects to participate in the DROP, there will

-be no interruptions in service with the Highway Patrol.
+be no interruptions in service with the OSHP.

 - The member will continue to work, draw a salary, and receive benefits.

-- The member's monthly gross retirement benefit will be credited to a
+- The member's monthly gross retirement benefit will be accrued to a tax-deferred account.

 - The contributions in the DROP account will accrue interest at a